-Vivian Darkbloom is depicted as wearing the twisted bracelet about her upper arm, which connects back with this statue of the woman (Lilith) clasped to the man in the first section.
+Vivian Darkbloom, at the dance, is depicted as wearing a twisted serpentine bracelet about her upper arm, which connects back with this statue of the woman (Lilith) clasped to the man in the first section.

 Backing up again to Michelangelo's representation of Lilith as the serpent winding up the tree in the midst of the garden, I had proposed that the statue of the woman clasped to the man is answered by (in essence, becomes) an opposite statue in the Greek Key circle, the one of the woman with the shoe on her head.

-Lolita is found in the center of Charlotte's garden.
+Lolita is also found in the center of Charlotte's garden.

 Lilith, the first wife of Adam, usually depicted as having become a demon, has ties with the storm (a storm goddess) as well as the sphinx.
 What I'm most interested in is her tie in with that which is serpentine as in twining, twisting, by which we have deja vu (and thus anamnesis) in her being partly representative of time and patterns of repetition, in the ascending spiral.
-We find this in Lolita with Humbert's Annabel Leigh being found again in Lolita--which takes us to the scene where Kubrick replaced Nabokov's showing Lolita a picture of Annabel Leigh, played by the same actress as Lolita (who is given as not recognizing the resemblance) with the reading of the poem by Poe in which the protagonist seems doomed to repeat the past, coming upon it by surprise, led by some demon, Humbert discussing with Lolita the twists and turns in the poem by which we had mid returning as dim.
+We find this in Lolita with Humbert's Annabel Leigh being found again in Lolita--which takes us to the scene where Kubrick excised Nabokov's having shown Lolita a picture of Annabel Leigh and the audience seeing that Annabel Leigh is played by the same actress as Lolita (who is given as not recognizing the resemblance) and replaced it with the reading of the poem by Poe in which the protagonist seems doomed to repeat the past, coming upon it by surprise, led by some demon, Humbert discussing with Lolita the twists and turns in the poem by which we had mid returning as dim.